Efficiently simulating the work distribution of multiple identical bosons with boson sampling: Results

 and the rest of the other entries remain unchanged.
-Based on Gaussian elimination method, the matrix $\Lambda$ can be diagonalized into a diagonal matrix $D$ by multiplying a series of $T_{a,a+1}$ and its inverse matrixs $T_{a,a+1}^{-1}$.
+Based on Gaussian elimination method, the matrix $\Lambda$ can be diagonalized into a diagonal matrix $D$ by multiplying a series of $T_{a,a+1}$ and its inverse matrix $T_{a,a+1}^{-1}$.
 The matrix $\Lambda$ is realized physically in an optical network by choosing suitable values of parameters $\theta$ and $\varphi$ of $T_{a,a+1}$ and the phase values of diagonal matrix $D$ at each output port.
-The resource overhead for programming a $d\times d$ unitary matrix into the interferometer requires $d(d-1)$ 50:50 beam splitters and $d^2$ phase shifters.
-From Fig. \ref{dim-v} and Fig. \ref{dim-length}, one can see that the total resource costs present at a polynomial hierarchy with the stretching speed $v$ or the final length of piston $\lambda_\tau$ in terms of the number of required optical elements.
+The resource overhead for encoding a $d\times d$ unitary matrix into the optical network requires $d(d-1)$ 50:50 beam splitters and $d^2$ phase shifters.
+In boson sampling system, the phase shifters to realize the diagonal matrix $D$ can be removed as only final photon number is sampled, which will not affect the result but can reduce the resource cost.
+From Fig. \ref{dim}, one can see that the total resource cost presents at a polynomial hierarchy with the expansion speed $v$ of the piston or the final length $\lambda_\tau$ of the box in terms of the number of required optical elements.